Caerii/ngrep/README.md

 `ngrep`'s current focus is primarily on exploration, not performance (despite being built on the great [fancy-regex](https://github.com/fancy-regex/fancy-regex) library!).
 For instance, it doesn't preload or cache vectors and performs numerous disk accesses, and semantic matches are not compiled into standard regex.
 This is a deliberate choice to provide a simple way to explore and extend this concept (small LLMs models I'm looking to you!)

-To give you a glimpse of the current performance, it takes about 45 seconds to find the most common ways to refer to a big animal in the book _Moby-Dick_ on MacBook Pro M4 (approximately 1MB of text, 22K lines):
+To give you a glimpse of the current performance, it takes about 45 seconds to find the most common ways to refer to a big animal in the book _Moby-Dick_ on MacBook Pro M4 (1.2MB of text, 22K lines, English FastText 300d):
 ```
 > ngrep -o '~(big) ~(animal;0.4)' moby.txt | sort | uniq -c | sort -n
    1 big whale